BBC Two "Two" ident: Components of the look

 The ident for the look featured a white background with embossed, 3D lettering spelling out "TWO" in a stencil style font.
-The "TWO" are coloured red, green and blue to represent the phosphors of television, and was a device the channel had used before (they also represented the national colours of Wales, Northern Ireland and Scotland respectively).
+The "TWO" logo was coloured red, green and blue to represent the phosphors of television, and was a device the channel had used before (they also represented the national colours of Wales, Northern Ireland and Scotland respectively).
 The upright part of the "T" was coloured red, the left hand diagonal of the "W" green and the middle diagonal blue.
 The "O" remained white, as did the remainder of the lettering.
 Similar to the last look, the lettering would either fade in from the background, fade out into the background, or remain on screen the whole time.
-There were no particular rules for which ident should be shown when, but the fade in and fade out versions were often used for the start and end of day respectively.
-For Subtitled programming, a small grey hard of hearing logo was located between the "T" and "W" of the "TWO", with the caption '888' situated below the logo.
+There were no particular rules for which ident should be shown when, but the fade-in version was often used for the start of the day, and the fade-out version was notably used upon its final outing in the early hours of 16 February 1991.
+For subtitled programming, a small grey hard of hearing logo was located between the "T" and "W" of the "TWO", with the caption '888' situated below the logo.

 A clock accompanied the look, as was common for the channel in these days.
-The clock had a white background, with embossed dashes at each position round the clock face.
+The clock, which beared a resemblance to the one used on Channel 4 at the time, had a white background, with embossed dashes at each position round the clock face.
 The "TWO" logo was placed below the clock, with the clock hands different colours: a red second hand, a green minute hand and a blue hour hand.
 The clock was electronically generated using the previous clock generator system and was often used before some news bulletins and before closedown.
 On this occasion, the clock would always fade to white, before fading to black.
+The new clock was not used by the nations, who simply used modified versions of the previous clock from 1980 with the new TWO logo in a solid colour.
+The colour scheme varied: in Wales the background was white and the TWO logo black, with grey hour markings and pale blue hands, and the centre dot in red; the white background was also used by Northern Ireland, but with the TWO logo in dark blue; and Scotland used a grey background with the TWO logo in white.